Gatineau: Festivals

-Two important tourist attractions located in Gatineau are the Canadian Museum of History and the Casino du Lac-Leamy.
+The Casino du Lac-Leamy is also one of the largest tourist attraction in the city.
 In August, the Casino hosts an international fireworks competition which opposes four different countries with the winner being awarded a Prix Zeus prize for the best overall show (based on several criteria) and can return in the following year.
 At the beginning of September, on Labour Day weekend, Gatineau hosts an annual hot air balloon festival which fills the skies with colourful gas-fired passenger balloons.
+One of Gatineau's urban parks, Jacques Cartier Park, is used by the National Capital Commission during the popular festival, Winterlude.
+In December, the Gatineau Playground Festival takes place at Complex Branchaud-Brière in Gatineau.
+This one-of-a-kind event provides children and adults with 67,000 square feet of gaming, sports, go-karts, trampolines, and other activities.